espocrm/documentation/docs/administration/import.md

 Setup the field mapping: how fields correspond to columns of the CSV file.
 You can skip not needed columns here.

-In cases of 'Create & Update' and 'Update only' you need to check fields by which records that should be updated will be found.
+In cases of 'Create & Update' and 'Update only', you need to check fields by which records that should be updated will be found.
 For example, if you check *update by* 'Name' field, then records with the matching name will be updated.

 Add *default values* you want new and updated records to set with.
 For example, you can specify 'Assigned User' and 'Teams' that will be applied by default.

-After the import is done you will be able to **revert** created records.
+After the import is done, you will be able to **revert** created records.
 You will be able to see which records were recognized as duplicate and which were updated.
-Duplicate means that there was the similar record in the system.
+Duplicate means that there was a similar record in the system.
 You can remove all imported duplicates at once.

-Important: Revert doesn't work with updated records, you can't revert update.
+Important: Revert doesn't work with updated records, you can't revert the update.

 Click *Run Import* button to proceed.
-It may take some time before an import process gets finished.
+It may take some time before the import process gets finished.
 If you want to import a large bunch of records, it's recommended to run import in idle.

 ![2](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/import/step-2.png)